keshavdewan/Python---Instacart-Grocery-Basket-Analysis/README.md

 **04 Analysis** comprises of visualisations prepared during our analysis

-**Sent to Client** comprises the Final Report sent to the client with our observations & recommendations
+**05 Sent to Client** comprises the Final Report sent to the client with our observations & recommendations